Di- is for Directed: First-Order Directed Type Theory via Dinaturality: Introduction

+We formalize the soundness theorems given in this paper about dinaturality using the Agda proof assistant and the \href{https://github.com/agda/agda-categories}{\texttt{agda-categories}} library.
+Whenever present, the symbol \agda\ links to formal proofs, reporting here just the core idea.
+The full Agda formalization is accessible at \cite{Laretto2025artifact} and \href{https://github.com/iwilare/dinaturality}{\texttt{https://github.com/iwilare/dinaturality}}.
+We refer to \cite{Laretto2025di} for the Appendix of this paper.

-\subsection{Related work}
+\subsection{Related Work}

+Directed type theory has been approached in several (mutually incompatible) ways, with different methodological choices regarding semantics and rules for directed equality, but without ever investigating the connection to dinaturality.

-\ParaGraph{Directed type theory with groupoids.} North \cite{North2019towards} describes a dependent directed type theory with semantics in the categories of (small) categories $\Cat$, but uses the groupoid structure to deal with the problem of variance in both the introduction and elimination rules for directed equality elimination.
-This line of research has been recently expanded in \cite{Chu2024directed} by extending the judgements of \ML type theory with variance annotations.
+\textbf{Directed type theory with groupoids.} North~\cite{North2019towards}, Altenrkirch and Neumann~\cite{Altenkirch2024synthetic} describe a dependent directed type theory with semantics in the category of (small) categories $\Cat$, but using groupoidal structure to deal with the problem of variance in both introduction and elimination rules for directed equality.
+This line of research has been recently expanded in~\cite{Chu2024directed,Chu2025dependent} by extending judgments with variance annotations.

-We focus on non-dependent semantics, and tackle the variance issue precisely with the notion of dinatural transformation; this allows us to characterize directed equality intrinsically, without using any of the groupoidal structure of categories.
+We focus on non-dependent semantics, and avoid groupoids by tackling the variance issue with dinatural transformations; using dinaturality and (co)ends-as-quantifiers allow us to capture naturality for free and characterize natural transformations inside of the type theory.

-\ParaGraph{Directed type theory, judgemental models.} Another approach to modeling directed equality is at the judgemental level.
-This line of research started with Licata and Harper \cite{Licata20112} who introduced a directed type theory with a model in $\Cat$.
-Since directed equality is treated judgementally, there are no rules governing its behaviour in terms of elimination and introduction principles, although variances are present in the context as we similarly do in our approach.
-Ahrens et al. \cite{Ahrens2023bicategorical} similarly identify a type theory with judgmental directed equalities with sound semantics in comprehension bicategories, and extensively compare previous work on both judgemental and propositional directed type theory.
+\textbf{Directed type theory, judgmental models.} Another approach to modeling directed equality is at the judgmental level.
+This line of research started with Licata and Harper~\cite{Licata20112} who introduced a directed type theory with a model in $\Cat$.
+Since directed equality is treated judgmentally, there are no rules governing its behavior in terms of elimination and introduction principles, although variances are similarly used in context as in our approach.
+Ahrens et al.~\cite{Ahrens2023bicategorical} similarly identify a type theory with judgmental directed equalities and semantics in comprehension bicategories, and extensively compare previous works on both judgmental and propositional directed type theories.